 So Eun observed the bamboo ceiling, constructing schemes in his head on where to dash off and scream for help if the odd patter sounds lift off his ceiling.

-And what he saw from outside the fields, made him freeze on the spot.
-Below the canopy of his room, in front of him were the garden fields laid upon.
+And what he saw from outside the fields made him freeze on the spot.
+Below the canopy of his room, in front of him, were the garden fields laid out.
 An open area where he can stargaze at night and greet the sun at day.

 Despite it being dark and quiet.
-The pit-pat of the rain created a serene ambiance.
-The luminescent glow of the moon helped So Eun to figure the little droplets of water cascading.
+The pitter-patter of the rain created a serene ambiance.
+The luminescent glow of the moon helped So Eun to figure out the little droplets of water cascading.

 Because of that breathtaking scenery, So Eun couldn't help to reach out his hand.
 After that, his movements came along swiftly as he let himself feel the rain for the first time.

-He felt his anguish was washed away by the rain, finally found something to soothe his heart, So Eun smiled through the rain.
+He felt his anguish was washed away by the rain, and finally found something to soothe his heart.
+So Eun smiled through the rain.

-And that night, a flower danced in the rain with the twinkle of stars gazing at him.
-Where he woke up the night after, feeling the headaches.
+And that night, a flower danced in the rain with the twinkle of stars gazing at it.
+He woke up the night after, feeling the headaches.

 ~~~

-In the afternoon, with no errands he would have to do, So Eun happily wandered around the fields for an hour now, hands clasped on his back while he pondered in front of the flowers.
-Watering them during his morning walk, and secretly eyeing all sorts of flowers that suit his taste.
+In the afternoon, with no errands he had to do, So Eun happily wandered around the fields for an hour now, hands clasped on his back while he pondered in front of the flowers.
+Watering them during his morning walk and secretly eyeing all sorts of flowers that suit his taste.

 He stayed on the fields even when the disciples called him to eat, promising shortly to follow after he's done appreciating the beautiful blossoms in the garden.

-But after a while of looking for something, his hands couldn't pick up a certain flower that fits his liking.
+But after a while of looking for something, his hands couldn't pick up a certain flower that fit his liking.

-So Eun helplessly sat down at the fields, his two limbs stretched out, and hands supporting his weight.
-He watched the feathers of the clouds slowly drifting apart, losing himself at the moment.
+So Eun helplessly sat down in the fields, his two limbs stretched out, and his hands supporting his weight.
+He watched the feathers of the clouds slowly drifting apart, losing himself in the moment.

 "Morning dew's my favorite."
-The giggles of a young disciple sounded on the corridor.
+The giggles of a young disciple sounded in the corridor.

 So Eun overheard them and let his eyelids drop in the meantime, and the voices became his background music.